Rate Caps

 What is an interest rate spread?

-Like an interest rate cap, an interest rate spread is a limiting feature of an indexed annuity.
-Essentially, it is a hurdle that must be cleared before interest is credited to an annuity contract.
+Like an interest rate cap, an interest rate spread is a limiting feature of a fixed index annuity.
+It is a hurdle that must be cleared before interest is credited to an annuity contract.
 For example, if an indexed annuity has a rate spread of 4% and the specified index increases by 13% during a measurement period, only 9% will be credited to the annuity’s value (13% index performance less the 4% rate spread).

 What is a participation rate?

-A participation rate is a type of limiting feature of indexed annuities.
+A participation rate is a type of limiting feature of fixed index annuities.
 Stated as a percentage, it specifies the extent to which an annuitant can participate in the performance of the index specified in the annuity contract.
-For example, if an indexed annuity has a participation rate of 75% and the specified index increases by 16% during a measurement period, the interest credit will be limited to 12% (75% × 16% = 12%).
+For example, if a fixed index annuity has a participation rate of 75% and the specified index increases by 16% during a measurement period, the interest credit will be limited to 12% (75% × 16% = 12%).

-Can an indexed annuity combine a rate cap with another limiting feature?
+Can a fixed index annuity combine a rate cap with another limiting feature?

-Some indexed annuities with rate caps are also subject to participation rates or interest rate spreads, which can further restrict growth potential.
-For example, if an indexed annuity has a rate cap of 11% and a participation rate of 75% and the specified index increases by 20% during a measurement period, the interest credit will be limited to 11%.
+Some fixed index annuities with rate caps are also subject to participation rates or interest rate spreads, which can further restrict growth potential.
+For example, if a fixed index annuity has a rate cap of 11% and a participation rate of 75% and the specified index increases by 20% during a measurement period, the interest credit will be limited to 11%.
 The participation rate implies a credit of 15% (75% × 20% = 15%), but the cap limits the credit to 11%.

 Please seek the advice of a qualified professional before making financial decisions.